el-dAna/Fatique-Detection-From-Physiological-Signals/README.md

 ### Running inference
 The idea is for users to train a new model
+[change model parameters like input shape, dropout rates, loss, optimiser, epochs, train steps....] and data processing options like sampling window, degree of overlap beteen samples.
+Users can also determine percent of train data to use.
+All this via an api on the fly and see results on clearml
 Save it to clearml / s3 bucket
 And reload the model
 Run inference.